EddyVerbruggen/SocialSharing-PhoneGap-Plugin/README.md

   <uses-permission android:name="android.permission.WRITE_EXTERNAL_STORAGE" />
 </config-file>
 ```

+For iOS, you'll need to add the `Social.framework` to your project.

 2\.
 Grab a copy of SocialSharing.js, add it to your project and reference it in `index.html`:
 ```html